AppDaemon/appdaemon/docs/AD_API_REFERENCE.rst

             # handle = self.run_every(...)

-Alternatively, the ``ADBase`` class can be used, which can provide some advantages, such as being able to access APIs for plugins in mulitple namespaces.
+Alternatively, the ``ADBase`` class can be used, which can provide some advantages, such as being able to access APIs for plugins in multiple namespaces.

 .. code:: python